 So, for this reason alone, it is imperative that spouses adequately provide for each other in their estate planning documents to avoid assets not being distributed as intended.

-To illustrate, consider this scenario, in cases where the decease spouse truly intended to name a parent or sibling as a beneficiary on a bank account, the surviving spouse may elect to take part or all of that account to make up their 30% share of the estate that they are entitled to.
+To illustrate, consider this scenario, in cases where the deceased spouse truly intended to name a parent or sibling as a beneficiary on a bank account, the surviving spouse may elect to take part or all of that account to make up their 30% share of the estate that they are entitled to.
 Thus, leaving your intended beneficiary with nothing.

 Furthermore, even if both parties agree during their lifetimes that they will each leave the lion’s share of their assets to someone other than each other (this arrangement is common with second marriages), the surviving spouse can still change his/her mind and make the election for the 30% of the deceased spouse’s assets after he or she passes.
 One way around this, if both spouses agree, is to execute a pre or post-nuptial agreement waiving any rights of the Elective share that either spouse may have after the other passes.